Proactive Distribution for Lead Service Line Replacement in Vulnerable Communities

 Speak in Familiar Terms

-Implementing catchy slogans and straight forward program goals are easy for residents to remember and follow.
+Implementing catchy slogans and straightforward program goals are easy for residents to remember and follow.
 By breaking the program objectives into three clear sections—Detect, Correct, and Protect—community members will gain a better understanding of the process, know their current status, and clearly see the steps needed to reach their desired outcome.
 Lead service line replacement is complex, but simplifying the project while maintaining trust and integrity with the community is crucial.